 I believe that dentistry will go down in history as equivalent to blood-letting.
 Blood-letting was a standard procedure of medicine until 1840, and medical school was learning how and from where to draw blood to cure illnesses.
 It was so wrong, looking back; but at that time, for hundreds of years, was "medicine".
 It is the same with dentistry.
 Being an Engineer, I am amazed that a dentist is allowed to use a drill to take care of something as simple as infections, which he himself admits are caused by bacteria!
 It is a violation of physics and engineering-these guys are handling equipment which should never ever be used on patients.

-The only place where they have some real need is when a tooth chips off or break under accidents, etc. Then someone is needed, to put braces, straighten the tooth, or take out some.
+The only place where they have some real need is when a tooth chips off or break under accidents, etc. Dentists are also useful for taking out teeth-it is irritating to have a lose tooth in your mouth and a dentist will remove it without pain.
+Then someone is needed, to put braces, straighten the tooth, or take out some.
 This procedure can be learnt by a 2 month training course by any medical technician-or a general surgeon who deals with trauma and injuries.
-You can get rid of all dentists and dentist visits from your life.
-Save yourself money, and more importantly, don't get harmed by these pseudo-medics who are running the biggest fraud under the umbrella of healthcare and medicine.

-I am of the firm opinion that all illnesses have somatic causes.
+I am of the firm opinion that all illnesses, including bruxism, have somatic causes.
 No illness can be caused by psychological causes, etc. Stress is a psychological symptom, and cannot be a cause of an illness.